T

 shopping

-The main street of Banff, lined with shops, restaurants, and galleries.
-It offers stunning views of surrounding mountains, particularly Cascade Mountain.
+The vibrant main street of Banff, lined with shops, art galleries, restaurants, and cafes.
+It offers stunning views of the surrounding mountains and is perfect for a leisurely stroll and souvenir hunting.

 3. Evening